 - IMPORTANT!!
 Now go into the menu and manually default your cameras settings.
 Do not miss this step!

-The latest firmware can be downloaded at the Viofo site or below:
+The latest firmware can be downloaded at the Viofo site

 On our forums, a number of passionate owners (known as the DCTeam) have customized the firmware to optimize picture quality and functions.
 The full thread can be found here.
 Use at your own risk.